felipelmc/felipelmc/README.md

 # About me 👨🏻‍💻

-### Hi! 👋 My name is Felipe Lamarca and...
+### Hi! 👋 I am Felipe Lamarca and...

 - I study Data Science and Artificial Intelligence 🖥️ at the School of Applied Mathematics ([FGV EMAp](https://emap.fgv.br/)) and Social Sciences 🦉 at the School of Social Sciences ([FGV CPDOC](https://cpdoc.fgv.br/)), :brazil:.
 - I am passionate about data analysis, particularly in its applications to real-world problems :earth_americas:.
 - On a daily basis, I work with Python, R & Excel, Statistics & Machine Learning, Data Visualization, SQL and BI techniques.
-Here I keep some of the personal projects I have worked on using these and some other tools.
+Here I keep some of the projects I have worked on using these and some other tools.

 Check my [Linktree](https://linktr.ee/felipe_lamarca) 🔗 or my [Resume](https://drive.google.com/file/d/1aX5t0YRDJhJa1XPqzSN7xi8YAMUpNyA1/view?usp=sharing) 👨🏻‍🎓 for more details!